oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 SD-JWT, Holders have to store SD-JWTs, and Issuers and Verifiers may decide to do so as well.

-Not surprisingly, a leak of such data risks revealing private data of End-Users to third parties.
-Signed End-User data, the authenticity of which can be easily verified by third parties, further exacerbates the risk.
+Not surprisingly, a leak of such data risks revealing private data of users to third parties.
+Signed user data, the authenticity of which can be easily verified by third parties, further exacerbates the risk.
 As discussed in (#key_binding_security), leaked SD-JWTs may also allow attackers to impersonate Holders unless Key Binding is enforced and the attacker does not have access to the Holder's cryptographic keys.
-Altogether, leaked SD-JWT credentials may have a high monetary value on black markets.

 Due to these risks, systems implementing SD-JWT SHOULD be designed to minimize the amount of data that is stored.
 All involved parties SHOULD store SD-JWTs